Work-relevant upper limb disorders, such as RSI, are a leading cause of work-related ill health. They can impact on all forms of industry.

 - Take more short breaks rather than one long one – use the time to stretch your arms and legs.

 The most important thing you can do to prevent work relevant musculoskeletal disorders is to maintain a good level of physical fitness.
-Aim to take 30 minutes of exercise outside work at least five days out of seven.
+Aim to do 30 minutes of exercise outside work at least five days out of seven.